petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations/creating-organizations.md

    * Navigate to _Global Menu_ (![Global Menu](../../images/icon-applications-menu.png)) &rarr; _Control Panel_ &rarr; _Users and Organizations_.
    * Click the _Organizations_ tab.
    * Click _Add_ (![Add icon](../../images/icon-add.png)).
-   * Enter `Delectable Bonsai` in the _Name_ field.
+   * Enter `Clarity Vision Solutions` in the _Name_ field.
    * Click _Save_.

 1. Create a child organization.

    * Click _Back_ (![Back icon](../../images/icon-angle-left.png)) to return to the list of organizations.
-   * Click on the Delectable Bonsai organization you just created.
+   * Click on the Clarity Vision Solution organization you just created.
    * Click _Add_ (![Add icon](../../images/icon-add.png)) and select _New Organization_.
    * Input `IT` in the _Name_ field.
-Note that under the parent organization section, Delectable Bonsai is selected.
+Note that under the parent organization section, Clarity Vision Solution is selected.
    * Click _Save_.

-1. Create another child organization called `Sales & Marketing` under the Delectable Bonsai parent organization using the steps above.
+1. Create another child organization called `Sales & Marketing` under the Clarity Vision Solution parent organization using the steps above.

 1. The organizational hierarchy should look like the image below.